microsoft/FluidFramework/packages/dds/tree/docs/data-model/README.md

 The fields of a node are distinguished by a ***key***.
 Fields of the same node are distinguished by a field key.
-From the data model's perspective, field keys are opaque.
+From the data model's perspective, field keys are opaque byte sequences.
+In practice, dynamic keys are string literals and static keys are identifiers that correspond to a schema field declaration.

 ### Sequences